matthiaskoenig/sbmlutils/release-notes/next-release.md

 # Release notes for sbmlutils x.y.z

 ## New features
+- support simple generation of all SBML levels and versions
 ## Fixes
 - improved/consistent handling of compartment size and parameter value
 - fixing mypy issues #192